sagarnayak/ModifiedEditText/README.md

 ### How To Use Name Validation
     edittextmod:ValidationType="NAME"

-> At any point if the focus is changed and the validation is not successfull the edittext will not loose the focus. it will regain focus and request the user to enter a proper data with proper error message.
+> At any point if the focus is changed and the validation is not successfull the edittext will not loose the focus. it will regain focus and request the user to enter a proper data by showing a proper error message.